Management Liability Insurance

 Management Liability Core Covers

-Directors & Officers Liability – This covers Directors and Officers of a company personally against defence costs incurred and awards made against them for alleged wrongful acts.
+Directors & Officers Liability – Directors and Officers of a company personally against defence costs incurred and awards made against them for alleged wrongful acts.
 Examples include a breach of trust or duty, neglect, error, misleading statements and wrongful trading.
 This could include the costs of defending actions from the health & safety executive (including corporate manslaughter), shareholders, other Directors and the Information Commissioners Office.

 Corporate Legal Liability – Where D&O covers individuals, corporate legal liability protects the company itself.
 It is not necessarily always clear where liability lies and legal claims will often be made in tandem against a company and an individual working within it.
 Corporate Legal Liability is very commonly bought in conjunction with D&O.

 Employment Practice Liability – This protects companies against the defence costs and claims settlements arising, for example from allegations of sexual harassment, wrongful dismissal or discrimination.
-Even if an alleged claim is viewed as groundless the defence costs in such circumstances and be significant.
+Even if an alleged claim is viewed as groundless the defence costs in such circumstances can be significant.

 Management Liability Claims Examples